The debate over the European Constitution gripped France, and the people finally went to the polls and said No.

 France became the first country to reject the EU constitution in a referendum held on 29 May 2005.
 55% voted against the treaty to establish a constitution for Europe.
 The turnout for the vote was 69%.

-Reporter Tony Connelly captures the mood in France on the day the nation went to the polls.
+RTÉ News captures the mood in France on the day the nation went to the polls to vote on an issue that has

 42 million registered voters were making a choice with profound implications for Europe and France's role in it.